Europe scrambles to help Ukraine keep the heat and lights on

 She said Russia is “weaponizing” winter and plunging Ukraine’s civilian population into hardship.

-British Foreign Secretary James Cleverly, arriving Friday in Kyiv for an unannounced visit, said a promised air-defense package, which Britain valued at 50 million pounds ($60 million), would help Ukraine defend itself against Russia’s bombardments.
+British Foreign Secretary James Cleverly, arriving Friday on a visit to Kyiv, said a promised air-defense package, which Britain valued at 50 million pounds ($60 million), would help Ukraine defend itself against Russia’s bombardments.

 “Words are not enough.
 Words won’t keep the lights on this winter.
 Words won’t defend against Russian missiles,” Cleverly said in a tweet about the military aid.